Venafi/vcert/README-CLI-PLATFORM.md

 ## Prerequisites

+Review these prerequistes to get started.
+You'll need:

 1. A user account that has an authentication token with "certificate:manage,revoke" scope (i.e. access to the "Venafi VCert CLI" API Application as of 20.1) or has been granted WebSDK Access
-2. A folder where the user has been granted the following permissions: View, Read, Write, Create, Revoke (for the revoke action), and Private Key Read (for the pickup action when CSR is service generated)
+2. A folder where the user has been granted the following permissions: View, Read, Write, Create, Revoke (for the revoke action), and Private Key Read; this is for the pickup action when the certificate signing request (CSR) is service-generated.
-3. A policy applied to the folder which specifies:
+3. A policy applied to the folder that specifies the following:
     1. Subject DN values for Organizational Unit (OU), Organization (O), City/Locality (L), State/Province (ST) and Country (C)
     2. CA Template that Trust Protection Platform will use to enroll certificate requests submitted by VCert
-    3. Management Type not locked or locked to 'Enrollment'
+    3. Management Type not locked, or locked to _Enrollment_
-    4. Certificate Signing Request (CSR) Generation not locked or locked to Service Generated CSR
+    4. CSR Generation not locked, or locked to _Service Generated CSR_
-    5. Generate Key/CSR on Application not locked or locked to 'No'
+    5. Generate Key/CSR on Application not locked, or locked to _No_
-    6. (Recommended) Disable Automatic Renewal set to 'Yes'
+    6. (Recommended) Disable Automatic Renewal set to _Yes_
     7. (Recommended) Key Bit Strength set to 2048 or higher
-    8. (Recommended) Domain Whitelisting policy appropriately assigned
+    8. (Recommended) Domain Whitelisting policy assigned appropriately

 ### Compatibility

-VCert is compatible with Trust Protection Platform 17.3 and higher.
-The Custom Fields and Instance Tracking features require 18.2 or higher.
-Token Authentication requires 20.1 or higher; for earlier versions, username/password authentication (deprecated) applies.
+VCert is compatible with Trust Protection Platform 17.3 or later.
+The Custom Fields and Instance Tracking features require 18.2 or later.
+Token Authentication requires 20.1 or later; for earlier versions, username/password authentication (deprecated) applies.

 ## General Command Line Parameters